CURRICULUM LAB: November 1-19 2017 at Studio Two Three

 Both leading up to and during the exhibition, there were workshops and activities based on the same materials.
 The workshop exercises were "hands on, minds on" activities, using art practices to teach visual and information literacy skills; focusing on critical thinking, problem based enquiry, awareness of personal biases, and research/discovery techniques.
 Through art-making and discussion, participants took a deeper look at the relationships they have with words, images, and research.
 Many of the workshops and activities were initially tested at the RPAA and Richmond Young Writers before being presented at Studio Two Three during the exhibition.
 The RPAA's teen video production class, free to public school students from anywhere in the area and endorsed by the Virginia Department of Education, worked on a Curriculum Lab documentary for an independent study credit.
 See a trailer HERE.
 There was also a community activity day where anyone could come in and create their own Curriculum Lab cards, t-shirts, and artwork by screen printing, drawing, painting, collaging, image transfering, and rubber stamping.

 The experience of and findings from this exhibition and workshop series were presented at the 2018 Virginia Library Association Professional Conference in Williamsburg, VA.
 A second phase is currently being developed for 2019-21.
-An overview of workshop activities will be given at the 2019 LOEX Conference in Minneapolis, MN.
+An overview of workshop activities was given at the 2019 LOEX Conference in Minneapolis, MN.
+You can read the proceedings paper HERE.
+Future workshops planned at Roanoke College and the University of Richmond.

 Workshop Activity Prompts Below ↓